-My most recent podcast (8/8/2017) is with Scott Horton on Afghanistan and Trump’s skepticism.
+My most recent podcast (8/8/2017) is with Scott Horton at Antiwar.com on the Afghan war and Trump’s skepticism about the same.
 Follow this link, or copy and paste the following address:

 Two months earlier, I did a podcast (6/8/2017) with Burt Cohen on my article on America’s real red scare: the ways in which the USA is increasingly coming to resemble the former USSR.
 Here’s the link and address for that:

 From 2010 to 2012, I did six podcasts for TomDispatch.com related to articles I wrote for the site.
-Here are the links in chronological order.
+Here they are in chronological order.
 The interviewer was Timothy MacBain.
 Each interview was roughly ten minutes in length.

 https://archive.org/details/ForcedOut (1/6/2010) Is the U.S. military the greatest force for human liberation, and the finest fighting force, in world history?
 I argue here against hyperbolic statements of the goodness as well as the military effectiveness of U.S. military interventions.